We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This simple seat wins best overall for ease of use, toddler comfort, storage options, and affordability.
-(How many baby gear items can you find for less than $10?!)
+(How many baby gear items can you find for less than $15?!)

 The Munchkin seat features a contoured shape, a nonskid base, handles for your kiddo to hold on to, a built-in splash guard, and a hook to allow the seat to hang on the side of your toilet for easy storage.
 Lightweight and simple, we found that toddlers enjoyed putting this on the potty “all by themselves.”

 This little toilet looks exactly like the real thing, complete with a handle and flushing sound effects.
-Toddlers love that it looks so grown-up (and get the idea of what it’s for pretty quickly), while parents appreciate that it’s easy to clean and easy for little people to climb on and off independently.
+Toddlers like that it looks so grown-up (and get the idea of what it’s for pretty quickly), while parents appreciate that it’s easy to clean and easy for little people to climb on and off independently.

-It features a contoured seat with removable splash guard, an easy-clean removable bowl, and a compartment in the toilet “tank” to store wipes or extra underwear.
+It features a contoured seat with removable splash guard, an easy-clean removable bowl, and a compartment in the toilet tank to store wipes or extra underwear.
 The only complaint we got was that the splash guard falls off easily if bumped, which kind of defeats the purpose.

-And while it’s especially well suited for use on-the-go, many parents prefer this as their only potty training seat.
+While it’s especially well suited for use on-the-go, many parents prefer this as their only potty training seat.
 You can use it as a seat on any toilet, or pop out the legs and attach a waste bag for a freestanding potty chair that can be used anywhere — including the side of the road.

 While refill bags have to be purchased separately, the convenience of this toilet is impossible to beat.

 - easy to set up and put away